Simplified Instructional Computer (SIC)

 - Load And Store Instructions: To move or store data from accumulator to memory or vice-versa.
 For example LDA, STA, LDX, STX, etc.

 - Comparison Instructions: Used to compare data in memory by contents in accumulator.
 For example COMP data.

-- Arithmetic Instructions: Used to perform operations on accumulator and memory and store result in accumulator.
-For example ADD, SUB, MUL, DIV etc.
+- Arithmetic Instructions: Used to perform operations on accumulator and memory and store results in the accumulator.
+For example ADD, SUB, MUL, DIV, etc.

 - Conditional Jump: compare the contents of accumulator and memory and performs task based on conditions.
 For example JLT, JEQ, JGT

 - Subroutine Linkage: Instructions related to subroutines.
 For example JSUB, RSUB

 It is performed by transferring 1 byte at a time from or to the rightmost 8 bits of the accumulator.
 Each device has an 8-bit unique code.

 There are 3 I/O instructions: